 A brief history of Toyo Tires

-Toyo Tires has stood for innovation, quality, performance, and excellent service for over 60 years, including 28 years in Canada.
+Toyo Tires has stood for innovation, quality, performance, and excellent service for over 70 years.
 Combined, the Toyo group of companies has development, manufacturing, testing, distribution, and marketing operations throughout the Americas, Europe, Asia, the Middle East, and Oceania.

 As a result, Toyo Tires has built a solid reputation around the world.
 And who knows tires better than the very people who sell them everyday?
 In North America, Toyo Tires has been named #1 Overall Brand again and again and again by tire dealers in Tire Review magazine’s Annual Tire Brand Study*.